dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/02-Prompt-Engineering/01-Generate-PowerShell-Script-for-AD-User-Creation-Using-AI-Prompt.md

 ## How I Used It

-I first tested it in the TST-AD-SRV Virtual Machine, which represents a test environment.
+I first tested it in the **TST-AD-SRV** Virtual Machine, which represents a test environment.
+What ever change I make in the test dosent affect the production server which is **Win-2019-SRV**